sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/90-Build-Part3-FC-Instructions.md

    <img style='width:500px' src="photos/flashing.png"/>
 </figure>

-8) Disconnect the FC from the workstation, remove the wire in the bootloader pins, and close Cleanflight.

 ## Configuring Your Flight Controller

 Now that the FC has been flashed with firmware, it can be configured with Cleanflight.

-1) If not already done: remove the bootloader wire from the FC, disconnect it from the workstation, and close Cleanflight.
+1) Disconnect the FC from the base station and close Cleanflight.

 2) Open Cleanflight, reconnect the FC to the workstation, and click the "Connect" button in the top right corner of the screen (this is not needed if "auto-connect" is toggled on).